 Since inception in 2015, we have not generated any product revenue and have incurred significant operating losses.
-Our net losses were \$11.6 million and \$30.5 million in 2018 and 2019, respectively.
-As of December 31, 2019, we had an accumulated deficit of \$47.7 million.
+Our net losses were \$11.6 million, \$30.5 million and \$29.7 million in 2018, 2019 and the nine months ended September 30, 2020, respectively.
+As of September 30, 2020, we had an accumulated deficit of \$77.4 million.
 We expect to continue to incur significant expenses and increasing operating losses for the foreseeable future.
 Since inception, we have devoted substantially all of our efforts to research and preclinical and clinical development of our product candidates, as well as to building our management team and infrastructure.
 It could be at least several years, if ever, before we have a commercialized drug.
 The net losses we incur may fluctuate significantly from quarter to quarter and year to year.
 We anticipate that our expenses will increase substantially if, and as, we:

-- continue to advance our research and preclinical and clinical development of our product candidates; - expand and initiate further clinical trials for our product candidates; - seek to identify additional product candidates; - · seek marketing approvals for our product candidates that successfully complete clinical trials, if any; - establish a sales, marketing and distribution infrastructure to commercialize any products for which we may obtain marketing approval; - maintain, expand, protect and enforce our intellectual property portfolio and obtain licenses to third-party intellectual property; - attract, hire and retain additional administrative, clinical, regulatory and scientific personnel;
+- continue to advance our research and preclinical and clinical development of our product candidates; - expand and initiate further clinical trials for our product candidates; - seek to identify additional product candidates; - seek marketing approvals for our product candidates that successfully complete clinical trials, if any; - establish a sales, marketing and distribution infrastructure to commercialize any products for which we may obtain marketing approval; - maintain, expand, protect and enforce our intellectual property portfolio and obtain licenses to third-party intellectual property; - attract, hire and retain additional administrative, clinical, regulatory and scientific personnel;

-- · enter into third party relationships for clinical trials, manufacturing and supply; and - incur additional legal, accounting and other expenses in operating our business, including the additional costs associated with operating as a public company.
+- enter into third party relationships for clinical trials, manufacturing and supply; and - incur additional legal, accounting and other expenses in operating our business, including the additional costs associated with operating as a public company.